Small-loss bounds for online learning with partial information

-\paragraph{\emph{Decomposing across cliques:}} What is left is to relate the double summation of the weighted estimated losses to the estimated loss of the comparator.
+\textbf{Decomposing across cliques.} What is left is to relate the double summation of the weighted estimated losses to the estimated loss of the comparator.
 For that we first decompose across cliques.
 Let $C$ be such a clique partition of minimum size.
 For a clique $c\in C$, let $P_c^t$ be the total probability of the nodes in the clique.
 Note that, for any such node $i\in c$ which is non-frozen at round $t$, it holds that $W_i^t\geq P_i^t/3$.
-This is because we are in one of two scenaria: i) no node in the clique is frozen; in this case $W_i^t\geq P_i^t \geq P_c^t$, or ii) some node is frozen which implies that $P_c^t<\gamma$; however $i$ is not frozen and therefore $W_i^t\geq \gamma'=\nicefrac{\gamma}{3}$.
+This is because we are in one of two scenaria: i) no node in the clique is frozen; in this case $W_i^t\geq P_i^t \geq P_c^t$, or ii) some node is frozen which implies that $P_c^t<\gamma$; however $i$ is not frozen and therefore $W_i^t\geq \gamma'=\frac{\gamma}{3}\geq P_c^t$.
 We therefore obtain:

-\paragraph{\emph{Fictitious multiplicative weights within each clique:}} The key insight of the proof is that the quantity $\nicefrac{p_i^t}{P_c^t}$ appearing in the previous inequality is the probability of playing arm $i$ if we commit to play one arm from the clique.
-The sum for a clique in the right most expression is the expected loss of the multiplicative weight algorithm running on the clique.
-This is because, with multiplicative weights:
+\textbf{Fictitious exponential weights within each clique.} The key insight of the proof is that the quantity $\frac{p_i^t}{P_c^t}$ appearing in the previous inequality is the probability of playing arm $i$ if we commit to play one arm from the clique.
+The sum for a clique in the right most expression is the expected loss of the expoential weight algorithm running on the clique.
+This is because, with exponential weights:

 As a result we can again apply Lemma \ref{lem:mwu_second_order_regret}, utilizing that estimated losses are at most $1/\gamma'$.
-Let $f(c)$ denote an arbitary representative of the clique $c\in C$.
+Let $f(c)$ denote an arbitrary representative of the clique $c\in C$.
 Then:

 This implies (since $\gamma'=2\eta$):